 - I have understood the concept. (present perfect)

-- She had understood the instructions. (past perfect)
+- She had understood the instructions before the test. (past perfect)

 Usage Examples